 This is truly my all time favorite vegan banana bread recipe.
-It’s super moist, EASY, and so deliciously fluffy, no one will know this classic banana bread is vegan!
+It’s super moist, EASY, and so deliciously fluffy, no one will know this classic banana bread is vegan, eggless and dairy free!
 TRUST ME!

 My favorite banana bread recipe ever